-The college does not have any on or off-campus residence buildings, however the college does use the facilities of three off-site clinics in the Chicago area where a few students a week would do a clinical shift for four hours per week.
-This report includes any incidents that may have occurred at the sites or on contiguous geographic areas of these locations for 2019-21.
+The college does not have any on or off-campus residence buildings or non-campus facilities.
+However, the college does coordinate with a handful of off-site clinic facilities in the Chicago area where a few students go each week during the term to do a clinical shift for four hours.
+This report includes any incidents that may have occurred at the sites or on contiguous geographic areas of these locations for 2020-22.